Business LoansSmall Business Lender Reviews

 SBA 7(a) loans

-PNC may charge a prepayment penalty if your term is more than 15 years and you pay off more than 25% of the loan balance within the first three years of loan disbursement.
-Maximum loan terms are only 10 years unless you’re borrowing for real estate needs, which can extend the term up to 300 months.
+PNC may also charge a prepayment penalty if your term is more than 15 years and you pay off more than 25% of the loan balance within the first three years of loan disbursement.
+Maximum loan terms are only 120 months, unless you’re borrowing for real estate needs — then, the term can extend up to 300 months.

 SBA 504/CDC loans

 SBA 504/CDC loans are typically used for commercial real estate needs, heavy equipment, construction, major renovations or business debt refinancing.
-The maximum amount on these loans tends to be $5,000,000 unless you are working on an energy-efficient or manufacturing project.
+The maximum amount on these loans tends to be $5 million unless you’re working on an energy-efficient or manufacturing project.
 Then, the maximum loan can go as high as $5,500,000.

 SBA loan interest rates are about 3.00% of the total loan amount — a notable feature in today’s high-interest-rate environment.
-PNC will be charged a 0.364% annual fee by the SBA, which will likely pass on to you via closing costs.
 Terms can be up to 300 months.

 SBA Express Lines of Credit

-One downside of most SBA loans is that the approval and funding timeline can take 30 to 60 days or longer.
+One downside of most SBA loans is that the approval and funding timeline can take 30 to 60 days, or even longer.
 SBA Express loans expedite that process, enabling the SBA to respond to your application within 36 hours.
-But in exchange for a faster turnaround time, maximum loan sizes are $500,000 at PNC.
-While other lenders may issue SBA Express loans up to $500,000, you can expect to offer collateral for amounts above $50,000.
-PNC may charge prepayment penalties if your loan term exceeds 15 years.
+But in exchange for a faster turnaround time, maximum loan sizes are $500,000 at PNC, and collateral may be required for amounts above $50,000.

 While PNC passes along guaranty fees to borrowers on SBA Express Lines of Credit, these fees can be waived for veteran-owned businesses.